rust-bitcoin/rust-bitcoin.github.io/README.md

 ## Current rust-bitcoin version

-This cookbook is currently based on [rust-bitcoin `v0.32.0`](https://docs.rs/bitcoin/0.32.0/bitcoin/index.html)
+This cookbook targets the current rust-bitcoin release.
+See the API docs on [docs.rs](https://docs.rs/bitcoin/latest/bitcoin/).

 ## License